webrasa/terrenos-frontend/README.md

 ### Customization

-You can easily configure Nextless by making a search in the whole project with `FIXME:` for making quick customization.
+You can easily configure Modern MERN by making a search in the whole project with `FIXME:` for making quick customization.
 You also need to change the following files:

 - `public/apple-touch-icon.png`, `public/favicon.ico`, `public/favicon-16x16.png` and `public/favicon-32x32.png`: your favicon, you can generate from https://favicon.io/favicon-converter/